AkshayaRobbi/Driver-Drowsiness-Detection-System-/README.md

 3. CNN classifies the photographs as having closed or open eyes using the Soft Max layer.

 DATA COLLECTION :

 The dataset which was used is a subnet of a dataset from(https://www.kaggle.com/datasets/dheerajperumandla/drowsiness-dataset)

 The following  HaarCascades XML files are used to identify objects or features within images or video frames.
-  1.haarcascade_frontalface_default.xml
+  1.haarcascade_frontalface_default.xml,
-  2.haarcascade_ lefteye_2splits.xml
+  2.haarcascade_ lefteye_2splits.xml,
-  3.haarcascade_righteye_2splits.xml
+  3.haarcascade_righteye_2splits.xml.

 LIBRARIES USED:
-  OpenCV
+  OpenCV,
-  Keras
+  Keras,
-  Pandas
+  Pandas,
-  Numpy
+  Numpy,
   OS

 OUTPUT: